BingzhangChen/phyto_stoichiometry/README.md

 -   **Data_prep.R**: the R script that preprocesses the data.

+-   **Fig1_Q0_temp_lit.R**: the R script that plots Fig. 1 in the manuscript showing the relationships between minimal nutrient quota and temperature compiled from the literature.

--   **Fig1_Droop.R**: the R script that plots Fig. 1 in the manuscript showing the relationships between growth rate and N:C or P:C ratios at five temperatures imposed by fitted Droop equations.
+-   **Fig2_Droop_nls.R**: the R script that plots Fig. 2 in the manuscript showing the relationships between growth rate and N:C or P:C ratios at five temperatures imposed by fitted Droop equations using nonlinear least-squares fitting.

--   **Fig2_Q_Temp.R**: the R script that plots Fig. 2 in the manuscript showing the estimated minimal N:C and P:C ratios and maximal growth rates at each temperature.
+-   **Fig3_Q_Temp_nls.R**: the R script that plots Fig. 3 in the manuscript showing the estimated minimal N:C and P:C ratios and maximal growth rates at each temperature.

--   **Fig3_cell_volume.R**: the R script that plots Fig. 3 in the manuscript showing how the cell volumes vary with growth rate at different temperatures.
+-   **Fig4_cell_volume.R**: the R script that plots Fig. 4 in the manuscript showing how the cell volumes vary with growth rate at different temperatures.

--   **Fig4_C2V.R**: the R script that plots Fig. 4 in the manuscript showing the relationship between cellular carbon and volume.
+-   **Fig5_C2V.R**: the R script that plots Fig. 5 in the manuscript showing the relationship between cellular carbon and volume.

--   **Fig5_N2P.R**: the R script that plots Fig. 5 in the manuscript showing how N:P ratios change with growth rate and temperature.
+-   **Fig6_N2P.R**: the R script that plots Fig. 6 in the manuscript showing how N:P ratios change with growth rate and temperature.

--   **Fig6_Chl2C.R**: the R script that plots Fig. 6 in the manuscript showing how Chl:C ratios change with growth rate at five temperatures.
+-   **Fig7_Chl2C.R**: the R script that plots Fig. 7 in the manuscript showing how Chl:C ratios change with growth rate at five temperatures.

 ## Source data

 -   **Semi_temp.csv**: this file contains the raw data of cell volume (**CellVol**, $\mu m$$^3$), the type of nutrient limitation (**Lim**; E: exponential growth; P: phosphorus limitation; N: nitrogen limitation), cellular particulate organic phosphorus (**POP**, $\mu$mol cell$^{-1}$), cellular particulate organic carbon (**POC**, $\mu$mol cell$^{-1}$) and nitrogen (**PON**, $\mu$mol cell$^{-1}$) as well as cellular chlorophyll (**Chl**, $10^{-3}$ $\mu$g cell$^{-1}$) under each level of growth rate (**Growth**, d$^{-1}$) and temperature (**Temp**, $^\circ$C).

+-   **Q0_temp_summary.csv**: this file contains the data of minimal nutrient quota and temperature extracted from a number of studies in the literature.

 ## Funding